Neopabo/quiz_builder/README.md

 - Add a new run file to run the output questionaire in python

+## Usage
+Available for use under MIT license.

 ## Contribution
 Feel free to join the open-source community and contribute to this repository.